poode/readyServer/readme.md

 * Socket support (http & https) but not working with cluster (known issue it needs socket Adapter with redis server).
 * Implemented Localized and translation could be found in (req.app.locals.trans) Object.
 * Response compressor for response size more than 1 M.
+* Graphql implemented (The Example is not working but it is for clarifications)

 ## How to Use